golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 The output of the commands executed on the remote node is a `Promise` of a `result` object.
 Once it is resolved and `fulfilled` it contains the output of the command we run, available as a `stdout` property.

-To run the command 5 times, parallelly on the maximum of 3 providers, we utilize the `map()` method and for each `data` array element we will acquire a `rental` and its `exe` to execute the command.
+To run the command 5 times, in parallel on the maximum of 3 providers, we utilize the `map()` method and for each `data` array element we will acquire a `rental` and its `exe` to execute the command.
 We use `allSettled()` to handle all promises from each `exe.run()` and produce the `result` array.
 Then we can iterate over the `result` and get the actual command outputs (if the command execution succeeded).

 ```js
 const data = [...Array(5).keys()]